Last Updated on 08/28/2023 by Desmond

 - Pig.
 The fatty and cutely little pig means rich and happy;

 Some tea pets are also in the adorable kid’s style; they are for good luck.
-The most famous one is the pee-pee boy, which with a marvelous design.
+The most famous one is the pee-pee boy, which has a marvelous design.
 Its body is empty inside.
-Suppose you add water in before drinking tea and shower it with the hot infusion.
+Suppose you add water in before drinking tea and shower it with hot infusion.
 In that case, the water will jet out through the little boy’s wiener because of the pressure differential, like peeing.

 Maintain, How To Raise A Tea Pet

 Raising a tea pet doesn’t mean feeding it with food.
 Except for showering it when drinking tea, it must be maintained well as the other teawares in ordinary times, making it more unique.
 Tea lovers summed up 4 tips from their years tea pet raising experiences:

 - Typically, after buying a Zisha teapot home, we may put it in a pot cooking with water for a while to remove the earthy smell.
 But tea pet will not touch the tea we drink directly; it does not need to do this.
 And the boiling water may make the tea pet roll in the pot and break its delicate carving;